Jooho/OpenShift_First_Touch/test_cases/operator/go-operator/nfs-provisioner-tutorial-docs/Tutorial-3-NFS-Provisioner-Go-Operator.md

           // If there is already pvc created, you can use this param Pvc string `json:"pvc,omitempty"`

+          // StorageSize is the PVC size for NFS server.
+          // By default, it sets 10G.
+          StorageSize string `json:"storageSize,omitempty"`

           // NFS server will be running on a specific node by NodeSeletor NodeSelector map[string]string `json:"nodeSelector,omitempty"`